osmzoso/pbf2sqlite/doc/pbf2sqlite.md

 To fill the column **permit** a table **graph_permit** is needed.
 This table specifies which tags set or clear which bits in permit.

+> If table **graph_permit** doesn't exist, a new table will be created with default values.
+> But if the table already exists, it will be used.
+> This allows you to create your own definition for filling the permit field.

 #### Table "graph_permit"
 column     | type     | description
 -----------|----------|-------------------------------------